yashfren/yashfren.github.io/_posts/2025-08-15-ReportingTips.md

 #### 10. Write the report in third person.

-Start each finding or step with `The tester did XYZ` or `{{ report.candidate.name }} did XYZ`.
+Start each finding or step with `The tester did XYZ` or `report.candidate.name did XYZ`.
 Avoid using first person speech, this was a tip I got from a friend and this was also on the feedback of someone who failed.

 ### Writing a report using sysreptor